 Massachusetts Agriculture Innovation Center

-The Agriculture Innovation Center is a network of technical assistance providers that help farms and other value-added food producers launch and scale new product ventures safely, legally and sustainably.
-Collectively, AIC partners have supported hundreds of farms with product development, business planning, food safety and regulatory compliance.
-Do you want to turn your crops into value-added products?
+The Massachusetts Agriculture Innovation Center (MAAIC), housed under the Franklin County Community Development Corporation, is a network of business-assistance providers across the Commonwealth that helps farms and other value-added producers launch and scale new product ventures.
+We offer one-on-one business coaching, access to funding, and industry connections, serving as a hub connecting producers with the services they need to succeed.
+Collectively, MAAIC partners have supported hundreds of farms with product development, business planning, food safety and regulatory compliance.
+Do you want to turn your harvest into value-added products?

 - Cost analysis and pricing

 - Financial analysis and planning, including access to capital

 - Sales and distribution

 Franklin County Community Development Corporation and the Western Massachusetts Food Processing Center

 Located in Greenfield, Massachusetts, and serving five counties in western Massachusetts, the Franklin County Community Development Corporation (FCCDC) is an economic development nonprofit providing business development education, access to capital, and commercial office and manufacturing space.
 It works to help entrepreneurs who live or work in Massachusetts minimize their risks by connecting them to resources to maximize their success.
 It is home to the Western Massachusetts Food Processing Center (WMFPC), which supports new and growing food businesses.
 The WMFPC offers rental manufacturing space and co-packing services to farm and food businesses in the Commonwealth and beyond.
 In addition, its team provides one-on-one counseling services to help businesses with product development, regulatory compliance, food safety, and business planning.
 Its mission is to promote economic development through entrepreneurship, provide opportunities for sustaining local agriculture, and promote best practices for food producers.